-Buy or refi with a 5-year ARM for just 2.875%
+Buy or refi with a 5-year ARM for just 2.45%

-It's charging borrowers in all 50 states and the District of Columbia an introductory rate of just 2.875% with no points, no fees and a 60-day rate lock.
+It's charging borrowers an introductory rate of just 2.45% with no points, $1,758 in fees and a 60-day rate lock.

-Use our adjustable-rate mortgage calculator to determine the monthly payment for the exact amount you want to borrow with this or any home loan.
+You can use our adjustable-rate mortgage calculator to determine the monthly payment for the exact amount you want to borrow with this or any home loan.

 It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt, how much you still owe if you want to pay off the loan and where your maximum monthly payment could end up.